Benefits of CBD Oil for Dogs

 CBD can also help your dog with other serious conditions like epilepsy, inflammation, and nausea, among others.
 However, not all CBD oils are the same, so it is important to find high-quality pet CBD products for the best results.

 Look for CBD products that are specifically formulated for dogs.
 The best CBD products for pets are made with pure CBD oil and contain other nutritional ingredients for canines like arctic krill oil.
-Most importantly, try to find CBD formulated by licensed pharmacist for dogs and lab tested to ensure purity and safety.
+Most importantly, try to find and lab tested to ensure purity and safety.

 First and foremost, clarification on what forms of cannabis is safe for your pets needs to be made.
 Cannabidiol, or CBD, is a non-intoxicating cannabinoid that has shown promise in helping pets with a wide variety of ailments, as it has with humans, with absolutely zero negative side effects.
 Giving your pets pure CBD, however, is much different than if they accidentally get into your weed stash or ingest edibles.
 Until more research is conducted, it is recommended you do not give your pets any form of THC.